 The role of GMSC is to provide competent advice, guidance and oversight of all works involving the acquisition, use, storage, transport or disposal of genetically modified organisms (GMO) and other specified biological agents.
 No such work is allowed to be started at the University without the prior approval, in writing, of the chair of GMSC.
 All laboratories in which these biological materials are handled and all workers who handle them must be registered with SHEW.
 Specific policy, standards and guidance on Biological Safety and Genetic Modification must be consulted prior to any work in this field.

 Health and safety performance will be managed proactively across the University through a plan of departmental and topic specific audits.
 Departments will be responsible for carrying out periodic safety inspections.
 The University will carry out an annual health and safety self-assurance exercise to enable all Deans, Heads of School, Directors and Heads of Department to confirm that they are managing their health and safety responsibilities.

 The significant findings of proactive monitoring will be reported at departmental level, through management meetings or departmental safety committees where these are established.
 Matters arising should be recorded on an action plan setting out ownership of specific issues and timeframes for corrective action to be taken.

 The University will also carry out reactive monitoring through the collection and reporting of work-related incident and ill-health data.

 The results of all monitoring activities, including the significant findings of any incident investigations, are submitted to University Health and Safety committee on a quarterly basis.
 Incident statistics are included in the Vice-Chancellor’s report to each University Council meeting and an annual report on health and safety is submitted to Council each February.

-This policy is due for review by UHSC in December 2023.
+Date of next review: This policy is due for review by UHSC in December 2023.